-Thought Leader Forum: Peter Anderson, M.D., President, Team Care Medicine & Co-Author of Lost and Found: A Consumer’s Guide to Healthcare
+Thought Leader Forum: Peter Anderson, M.D., President, Team Care Medicine & Co-Author of Lost & Found: A Consumer’s Guide to Healthcare

 As a follow-up to this morning’s keynote presentation, Dr. Peter Anderson will be available to answer attendee questions and continue to share an insider’s perspective on optimizing the consumer experience in primary and specialty care.